onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/luma.md

 ### Imported storages
 <!-- This header is referenced at least one time as "#imported-storages" -->

-Below mappings are associated with the concept of [storage import](storage-import.md) and should only be considered when the corresponding storage is an imported storage.
+Below mappings are associated with the concept of [*storage import*](storage-import.md) and should only be considered when the corresponding storage is an [*imported storage*](storages.md#imported-storage).
 * mapping storage user to [Onedata user](#onedata-user-credentials) - used in case of importing files from storage.
   It allows mapping owner of the storage file to a specific Onedata user who will become owner of the file imported to the space.
 Storage user is identified by the value of UID field returned from `stat` operation or equivalent on given storage backend.
 * mapping storage NFSv4 ACL principal to Onedata [user](#onedata-user-credentials)/[group](#onedata-group-credentials) -
-  used in case of importing files from storage that supports [NFSv4 ACLs](https://www.osc.edu/book/export/html/4523), with `syncAcl` option enabled.
+  used in case of importing files from storage that supports [NFSv4 ACLs](https://www.osc.edu/book/export/html/4523), with `Synchronize ACL` option enabled.
 It allows mapping ACL principal to a specific user/group in the Onedata.
-If `syncAcl` option is disabled this mapping does not have to be defined.
+If `Synchronize ACL` option is disabled this mapping does not have to be defined.

 >**WARNING:** It is possible that imported files have different GIDs.
 Oneprovider does not attempt to map them to the